ckald/Samplicity/README.md

 ###eXtended Instrument
 This format was created in 1990's for DOS music tracker called Fasttracker 2.
 It's binary, old and rusty, but still useful.
 ###SFZ
 Open format by Cakewalk company.
 Designed for creation in notepad.
-Sample pack contains .sfz file and a number of samples nearby.
+Sample pack contains .sfz textfile and a number of samples nearby.
+So, you can create your sample pack without any specific software.
 See more [here](http://www.cakewalk.com/DevXchange/article.aspx?aid=108)

 ##Usage
 Samplicity is writted in [python v2.7.3](http://www.python.org/).
 To use this tool Python v2.7+ should be installed on your computer.